SackeyDavid/Africa-DSI-Quiz/README.md

 18 (18,1) (18,2) (18,3) (18,4) ...
 19 (19,1) (19,2) (19,3) (19,4) ...
 20 (20,1) (20,2) (20,3) (20,4) ...
-Now, pick all (x,y) pairs that have y greater than x such as (1,2), (2,3), (3,4),... on and on.
-The number of such pair will be
+Now, let any given (x,y) pair correspond to (Susan's pick, John's pick) pair.
+To find pairs that have John's picks greater than Susan's, count all (x,y) pairs that have y greater than x such as (1,2), (2,3), (3,4),... on and on.
+The number of such pairs will be
 19 for row 1,  18 for row 2, 17 for row 3, 16 for row 4 and so forth in that order.
-By row 20, you have nothing because (20,20) or (20, a) where is between 1 and 20 doesn't qualify because if Susan picks 20, there is no number John can pick that would be greater than Susan's.
+By row 20, you would have nothing because (20,20) or (20, a) where a is between 1 and 20 doesn't qualify because if Susan picks 20, there is no number John can pick that would be greater than Susan's.
 So the total number of valid pairs is 19 + 18 + 17 + 16 + ... + 2 + 1.
 This can be summed using n(n + 1)/2 where n is 19.
 The sum is 190.
 The total number of possibilities is 20 rows x 20 columns = 400.
 So probability = 190 / 400 = 0.475